 Levosimendan has shown promise in multiple disease areas in the more than two decades following its approval.
 Our own Phase 2 study and open-label extension has demonstrated that levosimendan's property of relaxing the venous circulation, a formerly under-appreciated mechanism of action of levosimendan, brings durable improvements in exercise capacity and quality of life, as well as other clinical assessments, in patients with PH-HFpEF.
-We believe this patient population today has no pharmaceutical therapies available and we are committed to exploring potential clinical indications where our therapies may achieve best-in-class profile, and where we can address significant unmet medical needs.
+The FDA has not approved a therapy for this disease.
+We are committed to exploring potential clinical indications where our therapies may achieve best-in-class profile, and where we can address significant unmet medical needs.